Martin-Kristensen-WD/Martin-Kristensen-WD/README.md

-- 👋 Hi, I’m Martin Kristensen
+👋 Hi, I’m Martin Kristensen
-- 🇩🇰 I am from Denmark
+🇩🇰 I'm from Denmark
-- 💻 I am a Frontend Developer
+💻 I am a Frontend Developer
-- 🌱 I’m currently learning to master Javascript / React / Vue
+💼 I'm currently working at: Checkmate Digital Bureau
+🏆 My goal is to master Frontend development

 <!---
 Martin-Kristensen-WD/Martin-Kristensen-WD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.